-'The Whale' to 'BEEF': 12 best A24 movies and TV shows to watch right now
+'The Whale' to 'Beef': 12 best A24 movies and TV shows to watch right now

 Everything Everywhere All At Once (2022), BEEF (2023), Moonlight (2016) — what do all these hit titles have in common?
 They were all backed by the powerhouse indie studio A24.
 With creative courage as their hallmark, A24 movies and shows have gained a massive fan following over the years.

-As BEEF made headlines recently for the raw and authentic portrayal of its subject, viewers couldn’t help but notice the brilliance of the studio behind it.
+As Beef made headlines recently for the raw and authentic portrayal of its subject, viewers couldn’t help but notice the brilliance of the studio behind it.
 Established in 2012 as a small independent movie distributor, A24 has briskly transformed into one of the biggest names in pop culture with a slew of big-budget hits.
-As per a 2023 Bloomberg report, the studio raised USD 225 million (INR 1,849 crore) in equity investments from investors such as Neuberger Berman and Stripes’ founder Ken Fox in 2022.
-This placed its valuation above USD 2.5 billion (over INR 20 crore).
+As per a 2023 Bloomberg report, the studio raised USD 225 million in equity investments from investors such as Neuberger Berman and Stripes’ founder Ken Fox in 2022.
+This placed its valuation above USD 2.5 billion.

 Origin and history of A24